Texas Military Forces: Authority

 Texas Military Forces exist under civilian control.
 Since 1903, Texas Military Forces are authorized by Title 32 of the United States Code and Article 4 of the Texas Constitution to "execute the laws of the State, to suppress insurrections, and to repel invasions."
-Texas Army National Guard and Texas Air National Guard units are also subject to Title 10 of the United States Code, which legally empowers the United States government to mobilize them when more resources are needed than available in the United States Armed Forces for war, national emergency, or national security.
+Texas Army National Guard and Texas Air National Guard units are also subject to Title 10 of the United States Code, which legally empowers the Government of the United States to mobilize them when more resources are needed than available in the United States Armed Forces for war, national emergency, or national security.
 Under Title 10, operations are conducted under command of the United States Department of Defense by the Secretary of Defense.

 Awards and decorations

-Awards and decorations of the Texas Military are the medals, ribbons, badges, tabs, trophies, plaques, certificates, memorials, and monuments that recognize service and achievement while serving in the Texas Military Forces.
+Awards and decorations of the Texas Military are the medals, ribbons, badges, tabs, trophies, plaques, certificates, memorials, monuments, holidays, and general honors that recognize service and achievement in the Texas Military Forces.

 Conflicts

-The history of conflicts involving the Texas Military Forces spans nearly two centuries, from 1823 to the present, under the command authority (the ultimate source of lawful military orders) of four governments including the Texan government (in 3 incarnations), the U.S. government, the Mexican government, and the Confederate government.
+The history of conflicts involving the Texas Military Forces spans over two centuries, from 1823 to the present, under the command authority (the ultimate source of lawful military orders) of four governments including the Texan government (in 3 incarnations), the U.S. government, the Mexican government, and the Confederate government.

+Capability

+After the United States Armed Forces, Texas Military Forces are the most capable, mission-ready forces in the United States.
+They include infantry, paratroopers, special forces, armored cavalry, field artillery, communication, cyber, intelligence, support, medical, engineering, civil affairs, and weapon of mass destruction response units totaling over 23,000 service members.
+It also maintains a fleet of manned and unmanned aircraft with strike, reconnaissance, and transport capabilities, a fleet of rotorcraft, and a fleet of riverine watercraft.
+It maintains a statewide network of garrison, training, and monitoring installations.
+It maintains command and control through shelter and mobile tactical operations centers.